Hearing Process

 In circumstances where the reasons for decision are not provided at the time of the hearing, written reasons for decision will be issued at a later date, normally within 90 days, although the reasons may be issued sooner, and in rare occasions may take longer.

-The process of issuing a decision is as follows.
-Once the ADFG Office receives the draft decision from the Panel, the Office will format it; conduct a fact and name check; circulate it to the Panel again for their approval (only if there are any changes), and, finally, the Office will release the decision to you and the Division.
+Once the panel has signed the decision, the ADFG Office will release the decision to you and the Division.
 It will be posted online to the ADFG website (it will not contain your name) because names are redacted as per the Code of Behaviour.
 The case and the decision will then be reported to the Academic Board.
 The case will also be summarized in the case summaries section of the ADFG website.

 Tribunal decisions are reported to the Provost and are generally published with the Student's name withheld.
 Decisions from 1975/1976 to 1999/2000 are here.
 Decisions from 2000/2001 to the present are here.
 Summaries of all decisions can be found here.
 Sanctions imposed by the Tribunal on the Student, may also be published on the Repository of Student Information (ROSI).